chadstolper/vast-challenge-2018-mc1/README.md

 # Audio Explorer

 Audio Explorer is a data visualization tool created by Colin Scruggs and Cameron Henkel of Southwestern University for the [2018 VAST Challenge](http://www.vacommunity.org/VAST+Challenge+2018).
+Audio Explorer was the recipient of the "Excellent Comprehensive Submission" Award from the VAST committee for 2018's Mini Challenge 1.

 ![logo](public/data/logo_github.png)